SteveLaiTVT/react-native-azurenotificationhub-atg-group-crop/docs/android-installation.md

 dependencies {
     ...

-    implementation project(":react-native-azurenotificationhub") // <- Note only include this line if using a version of RN < 0.60 since it will be auto linked implementation "com.google.firebase:firebase-messaging:17.6.0"
+    implementation project(":react-native-azurenotificationhub-atg-group-crop") // <- Note only include this line if using a version of RN < 0.60 since it will be auto linked implementation "com.google.firebase:firebase-messaging:17.6.0"
     implementation "com.google.firebase:firebase-core:16.0.8"
 }